FA 404 (M): Advanced Art History, Non-Western Art

 The following deadlines apply to this project:

-Research day - Wednesday, February 14
+Library Research day - Wednesday, September 23

 After researching your topic, write a paper between 4-5 pages.
 Think about the organization of your paper: the main points you want to make, how you will support/explain these points, how you will illustrate them, and what your main conclusions will be.
 Be sure to: